Mníšek pod Brdy

 Mníšek pod Brdy ([ˈmɲiːʃɛk ˈpodbr̩dɪ]) is a town in Prague-West District in the Central Bohemian Region of the Czech Republic.
-It has about 6,100 inhabitants.
-The town centre and Skalka area are well preserved and are protected by law as an urban monument zone.
+It has about 6,400 inhabitants.
+The historic town centre and Skalka area are well preserved and are protected as an urban monument zone.

+Etymology

+The name Mníšek is a diminutive of mnich, which means 'monk' in Czech.
+The attribute pod Brdy means "below Brdy" and refers to the town's location.

 Geography

-Mníšek pod Brdy lies about 15 km southwest of Prague.
-The town is a part of the Prague metropolitan area.
-It is located mostly in the Benešov Uplands, the northern part of the municipal territory extends into the Brdy Highlands.
-A set od ponds fed by the Bojovský Stream is located in the centre of the town, the largest body of water is Sýkorník Pond east of the built-up area.
+Mníšek pod Brdy is located about 15 km southwest of Prague.
+It lies mostly in the Benešov Uplands, only the northern part of the municipal territory extends into the Brdy Highlands.
+The highest point is the Skalka hill at 553 m above sea level.
+A system of fishponds supplied by the stream of Bojovský potok is located in the centre of the town.
+The largest body of water is Sýkorník Pond east of the built-up area.

 History

 The first written mention of Mníšek pod Brdy is from 1348, when existence of the castle is mentioned.
+From 1487 to 1655, the estate was owned by the Lords of Mitrovice.
+In 1639, during the Thirty Years' War, Mníšek pod Brdy was damaged and looted by the Swedish army led by Johan Banér.
+In 1655, the estate was bought by Servác Engel of Engelsfluss, a burgher from Prague.
+He had repaired the castle.
+Among the following owners of the estate were the families of Unvert and Pachta of Rájov.

+Demographics

 Transport

-The D4 motorway runs through Mníšek pod Brdy.
-The town is served by two railway stations on the railway line from Prague to Dobříš.
+The D4 motorway from Prague to Písek runs through the territory of Mníšek pod Brdy.

+Mníšek pod Brdy is located on the railway line Prague–Dobříš.
+The town is served by two train station: Mníšek pod Brdy and Rymaně.